jeef84/OpenADR_EVSE/README.md

 ---

 ## 4. Home Assistant (production telemetry)

+High-level checklist (what you provide vs what the package creates): [Production checklist](#production-checklist-ha--openevse).

 1. Ensure HA can publish/subscribe to the same Mosquitto instance (MQTT integration).
 2. Copy `ha/packages/home_ev_flex.yaml` into your HA `packages/` directory (enable packages in `configuration.yaml` if needed).